What is an ophthalmologist?

 Frequently Asked Questions

 Below are some of the most frequently asked questions posed to ophthalmologists.
 The answers are intended as general summaries of typical conditions and illnesses of the eye.
-For specific personal information, please consult your ophthalmologist or use our Member Directory to locate one in your area.
+For specific personal information, please consult your ophthalmologist.

 Eye Care Links and Resources of Interest